-To select a UserTracks for a track, first select the track at the top of the screen.
-For example, if you want to add a UserTrack to the Guitar track, right-click on the Guitar track button and choose Select a UserTrack for this Track from the menu.
+To select a UserTracks for a track, press the [UserTracks] button on the toolbar, or right-click on the track button at the top of the screen and choose and choose Select a UserTrack for this Track from the menu.
+You will then see the UserTracks Picker.